kblok/kblok.github.io/_posts/2018-01-29-not-enough-friends-get-a-bot.md

 # Introduction

-When you start reading about Machine Learning and [Recurrent Neural networks](https://en.wikipedia.org/wiki/Recurrent_neural_network) there is a high chance that the first thing you want to do is writing a bot.
+When you start reading about Machine Learning and [Recurrent Neural networks](https://en.wikipedia.org/wiki/Recurrent_neural_network) there is a high chance that the first thing you want to do is write a bot.
 I was in that group.

 So, I coded a Machine Learning model.
 But even after training it for a few days I wasn't able to get results as cool as the bots I used to see on Twitter.
 So after digging into how the community was implementing these bots, I found that most of the guys were using [Markovify](https://github.com/jsvine/markovify).